Generic name: ombitasvir, paritaprevir, and ritonavir [ om-BIT-as-vir, PAR-i-TA-pre-vir, and-ri-TOE-na-vir ]

 You will need frequent blood tests to check your liver function.

 If you've ever had hepatitis B, using Technivie can cause this virus to become active or get worse.
 You may need frequent liver function tests while using this medicine and for several months after you stop.

 Hepatitis C is often treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read all patient information, medication guides, and instruction sheets provided to you.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with chronic hepatitis C should remain under the care of a doctor.

 You should not stop using Technivie suddenly.
 Stopping suddenly could make your hepatitis C harder to treat with antiviral medicine.

 Store at room temperature away from moisture and heat.
 Do not remove the tablets from a daily dose package until you are ready to take the medicine.

 2 tablets orally once a day (in the morning)

 Recommended Regimen and Duration of Therapy:

-Use: In combination with ribavirin, for the treatment of patients with genotype 4 chronic HCV infection without cirrhosis
+Use: In combination with ribavirin, for the treatment of patients with genotype 4 chronic HCV infection without cirrhosis or with compensated cirrhosis

 What happens if I miss a dose?